sanyambassi/thales-cdsp-csm-mcp-server/README.md

 See the Thales CSM Akeyless Vault MCP Server in action, demonstrating:
 - Deploying the MCP server and using with Cursor AI
-- Protect hard coded secrets in repositories
+- Real-world usage examples (Example - Protect hard coded secrets in repositories/codebase)
 - Secret creation and management
 - DFC key operations
-- Both transport modes (stdio and HTTP)
-- Real-world usage examples

 ## 🚀 Quick Start

 ### Prerequisites
 - Python 3.8+
-- Thales CSM Akeyless Vault account
+- git
+- uv (if using uv pacakge manager)
+- An Akeyless connection created inside CipherTrust manager
-- API Key for Akeyless
+- Access Key ID and Access Key for Akeyless

 ### Installation